aafifahani/chatapp/README.md

    * Responsive design for mobile and desktop

    * Fully frontend-based (no backend required)
-# Overview
-  Users can open the app in a browser, type messages, and view them immediately.
-The app is lightweight, fast, and easy to use.

 # Tech Used
   Frontend: HTML, CSS, JavaScript